medined/silver-argint/installers/typhoon/docs/02-deploy-dashboard.md

 # Deploy Dashboard

+NOTE NOTE NOTE: This procedure is not needed.
+Use the client-side `octant` instead.
+NOTE NOTE NOTE: This procedure is not needed.
+Use the client-side `octant` instead.
+NOTE NOTE NOTE: This procedure is not needed.
+Use the client-side `octant` instead.
+NOTE NOTE NOTE: This procedure is not needed.
+Use the client-side `octant` instead.
+NOTE NOTE NOTE: This procedure is not needed.
+Use the client-side `octant` instead.
+NOTE NOTE NOTE: This procedure is not needed.
+Use the client-side `octant` instead.

 There is a standard Dashboard that provides great insight into the workings of a cluster.
 However, it is not installed by default.

 Learn more about the dashboard at https://github.com/kubernetes/dashboard.